DiNerdyYawdie/Restaurant-Discovery-Take-Home/Restaurant Discovery Take Home/ReadME.md

     1. `RestaurantsView` - shows the list/map annotations of all the restaurants provided by the API
     2. `RestaurantCardView` - view that represents each restaurant inside the List in `RestaurantsView` and also to show detail on Map, after a annotation is selected.
+    3. `RestaurantMapView` - used to show restaurants on the Map, using `MapAnnotations`.
+Based on the user location or the selected restaurant, the Map's center is refocused.

 ## API Services